-Our results of operations and financial condition are affected by general factors driving China's on-demand consumer service market and workforce operational solution market, including (1) economic factors, such as China's overall economic growth, the increase in per-capita disposable income and the level and growth in consumer spending in China, (2) technology factors, such as development of mobile technology and the rate of mobile internet penetration in China, and (3) labor factors, such as rising labor costs in China.
+Our results of operations and financial condition are affected by general factors driving China's gig economy and consumer service market, including (1) economic factors, such as China's overall economic growth, the increase in per-capita disposable income and the level and growth in consumer spending in China, (2) technology factors, such as development of mobile technology and the rate of mobile internet penetration in China, and (3) labor factors, such as rising labor costs in China.
 Unfavorable changes in any of these general factors could materially and adversely affect our business and results of operations.